 2. Provide and promote flexible work practices to attract and retain diverse talent

-- Continue to promote awareness of current flexible work practices available in the Group to existing employees and potential candidates - Investigate and implement any additional flexible work arrangements appropriate to the needs of employees with families
+- Continue to promote awareness of current flexible work practices to existing employees and potential candidates; - Investigate and implement any additional flexible work arrangements appropriate to the needs of employees to support personal circumstances.